Snowy Explorations in Saratoga County, NY: Find the Best Trails for Snowmobiling

 The main snowmobile trails in southern Saratoga County extend east to west from Saratoga Lake to the Montgomery County border and beyond.
 There are several side routes to explore soon after you leave Brown's Beach that will bring you into Stillwater.
 However, most snowmobilers head south to Round Lake and then west into the communities of Ballston, Charlton, and West Charlton.

 According to the NYSSA's Snowmobile Webmap, this route features parking areas at Brown's Beach on Saratoga Lake and the Charlton Town Hall (park in the back of the lot).
 While Brown's Beach is at the eastern end of the trail, the Town Hall is in a more central location, allowing snowmobilers to travel east or west depending on their preference.
-Shenantaha Creek Park in Ballston Lake and Emerich in Charlton are both open for parking as well.
+Shenantaha Creek Park in Ballston Lake is open for parking as well.

 During your trip, there are a variety of places where you can get a bite to eat and relax a bit.
-Panza's Brick Oven Pizza, Dock Brown's, and Nostalgia are all near Brown's Beach, and The Mill on Round Lake and Charlton Tavern are two great hangout spots along the southern snowmobile route.
+Panza's On The Lake is near Brown's Beach, and The Mill on Round Lake and Charlton Tavern are two great hangout spots along the southern snowmobile route.

 Enjoy an Exhilarating Snowmobile Ride in Western Saratoga County